SENSUIKAN!

 3 December 1944:

 At 1600, I-366 departs Yokosuka for Pagan Island, Marianas with 51-tons of food and ammunition.
-Soon after departure, I-366 is caught in a heavy strom and loses a number of rubber containers attached to her afterdeck filled with rice.
+Soon after departure, I-366 is caught in a heavy storm and loses a number of rubber containers attached to her afterdeck filled with rice.

 10 December 1944: